 I rarely wear sarees.
 It takes a special wedding or function in the family for me to take the time out to drape myself into one.
 But whenever I do, I go all out to make that extra effort to enjoy the experience coz I feel no other garment gives the kind of joy that dressing up in a saree does.
 Notice how girls and women of all ages become extra poised and constantly keep checking out their saree pleats when they don one.

-When I received this saree from Triveni Ethnics for writing a review, there was a wide variety of colors and fabrics to choose from like cotton sarees, chiffon sarees, georgette sarees, art silk sarees and silk sarees.
+When I received this saree from Triveni Ethnics for writing a review, there was a wide variety of colors and fabrics to choose from like cotton sarees, chiffon sarees, georgette sarees, art silk sarees, and silk sarees.
 Triveni is an Indian wear brand based out of the silk city of India – Surat, since 1985.
-In 2011, they setup TriveniSarees.com to reach out to a larger audience across the world through their online presence.
-The brand offering comprises of the finest collections of sarees, salwar-kameez, lehenga-cholis and fusion/ethnic wear.
-Triveni also offers other category of ethnics comprising of ethnic wear for men, ethnic wear for kids, authentic Indian accessories and footwear.
-All of these can be conveniently shopped at: triveniethnics.com.
+In 2011, they set up TriveniSarees.com to reach out to a larger audience across the world through their online presence.
+The brand offering comprises of the finest collections of sarees, salwar-kameez, lehenga-cholis, and fusion/ethnic wear.
+Triveni also offers other categories of ethnics comprising of ethnic wear for men, ethnic wear for kids, authentic Indian accessories, and footwear.
+All of these can be conveniently shopped at triveniethnics.com.

 Of all the beautiful assortment of sarees that were provided, I chose this violet art silk saree for its versatile color and simplicity.
 The golden stripes and border add just the right amount of delicate charm to it.
 Buying a pure silk saree frequently can be an expensive affair.
-An art silk or artificial silk saree is a synthetically manufactured saree which resembles silk.
-Just like pure silk sarees, art silk sarees are airy, super light and really comfortable which makes them an ideal choice during the hot months of summer, a weather that our country is consistently famous for.
+Art silk or artificial silk saree is a synthetically manufactured saree which resembles silk.
+Just like pure silk sarees, art silk sarees are airy, super light, and really comfortable which makes them an ideal choice during the hot months of summer, the weather that our country is consistently famous for.

 A saree can beat the best of the cocktail dresses if worn well.
 Sometimes adding an interesting twist to the regular is what gives the ensemble that extra oomph.
 Seen here is a brocade choli that I had designed long back from the zari borders of my mum’s old Kanjeevaram sarees that I paired with netted Palazzo pants.
-The pallav of the saree complimented beautifully with the brocade choli.
-The short lining of the netted Palazzo pants might raise a few eyebrows, but well, grabbing a few shocked eyeballs never hurt anyone!
+The pallav of the saree complemented beautifully with the brocade choli.
+The net Palazzo pants might raise a few eyebrows, but well, grabbing a few shocked eyeballs never hurt anyone!